gustafla/assembly-widescreen-2022/devlog.md

 Tomorrow I need to finish this thing and hope that it runs without problems.
 Then the day after that I can apply final polish and submit it to Assembly.

+# 2022-08-03

+Directing cameras, fixing an SDF bug and laying out greets took me an entire day of work, but I'm happy to say that the demo is now essentially ready to be shown in the widescreen compo.

+Tomorrow I'm planning to make final adjustments and submit the demo.
+Also capturing it on video could be useful for taking screenshots etc.

+I may even retry adding soft shadows because the SDF should be fixed now.